aljimsondev/toast-vanilla/README.md

 ## Dark Theme

-Toastjs does not support dark theme by default however to achieve dark theme you can use your application css variables that supports dark/light theme
+toast-vanilla does not support dark theme by default however to achieve dark theme you can use your application css variables that supports dark/light theme

 ```css
 /* Light mode */